-For the discussion here knowledge based systems are roughly classified into two groups, i.e., rule based and case bases.
-Although, the rule representation is most popular in the expert system community, the case based reasoning (CBR) approach has been frequently used to build help desk systems (Kriegsman and Barletta, 1993; Barletta, 1993a; Shimazu et al., 1994; Simoudis, 1992).
+For the discussion here, knowledge-based systems are roughly classified into two groups: rule based and case based.
+Although the rule representation is most popular in the expert system community, the case-based reasoning (CBR) approach has been frequently used to build help desk systems (Kriegsman & Barletta, 1993; Barletta, 1993a; Shimazu et al., 1994; Simoudis, 1992).
 Most of these systems, however, require a major effort to maintain the case base.
-We propose to use the Multiple Classification Ripple Down Rules (MCRDR) method to reduce the case base maintenance cost and speed up the maintenance process.
-The MCRDR method is a case based maintenance method with which the expert can develop and maintain the case base without the help of the knowledge engineers.
-In the MCRDR method, when the CBR system retrieves cases which are identified by the user as inappropriate, the systems simply asks the expert to identify the important features which distinguish the incorrectly retrieved cases from the present case.
-The expert also adds the relevant information needed by the user to the new case so it can be added to the case base for future retrieval.
-It is indexed using the distinguishing features identified by the experts and information from the previous incorrect retrieval of the other cases (Kang and Compton, 1994).
-This simple approach allows large systems to be easily built (Compton et. al., 1993).
-The earlier simpler version of MCRDR, Ripple Down Rules (RDR), was used to maintain the Pathology Expert Interpreting Report System (PEIRS) in St. Vincent Hospital, Sydney.
-This system showed a very high level of performance and was developed and maintained by experts as part of their normal duties without any knowledge engineering support (Edwards et al., 1993; Compton et al., 1994; Kang et al., 1994; Perston et al., 1994).
+We propose to use the multiple classification ripple down rules (MCRDR) method to reduce the case base maintenance cost and speed up the maintenance process.
+The MCRDR method is a case-based maintenance method with which the expert can develop and maintain the case base without the help of the knowledge engineers.
+In the MCRDR method, when the CBR system retrieves cases that are identified by the user as inappropriate, the system simply asks the expert to identify the important features that distinguish the incorrectly retrieved cases from the present case.
+The expert also adds the relevant information needed by the user to the new case, so it can be added to the case base for future retrieval.
+It is indexed using the distinguishing features identified by the experts and information from the previous incorrect retrieval of the other cases (Kang & Compton, 1994).
+This simple approach allows large systems to be easily built (Compton et al., 1993).
+The earlier simpler version of MCRDR, namely, ripple down rules (RDR), was used to maintain the pathology expert interpreting report system (PEIRS) in St. Vincent Hospital, Sydney.
+This system showed a very high level of performance and was developed and maintained by experts as part of their normal duties without any knowledge engineering support (Edwards et al., 1993; Compton et al., 1994; Kang et al., 1994; Preston et al., 1994).

-In this study, it is assumed that the help desk system is to be used by various users from experts to novices.
+In this study it is assumed that the help desk system is to be used by various users from experts to novices.
 It is also designed to be constructed and maintained through the World Wide Web (WWW) with remote users directly retrieving information.
 How to provide a suitable interface for the various types of the remote user, especially for the novice user, and how to maintain the consistency of the case base perhaps maintained by the multiple experts are important research issues in this study.